dennishall/node-sass-vars-propagate/README.md

-# A simple example showing that SCSS vars propagate to imported files.
+# A simple example showing that SASS/SCSS vars propagate to imported files.

 `$ npm run node-sass-css`